Exit

 What Does Your Sinus Infection Mucus Color Mean?

-6 minutes
+9 minutes

 Reviewed by Michael Kaplan, MD

 When you have a sinus infection, your snot typically becomes a thick, green color.
-This is because mucus acts as a trap for allergens, bacteria, and viruses that carries these foreign invaders outside of your body.
+This is because mucus acts as a trap for allergens, bacteria, and viruses that carry these foreign invaders outside of your body.
 These waste products, along with dead white blood cells, account for the greenish color of your snot.

 Green snot is a sign that your immune system is doing its job!
-In this article, the sinus experts at Kaplan Sinus Relief will walk you through what each of the different mucus colors mean and advise on when it’s time to see your doctor.
+In this article, the sinus experts at Kaplan Sinus Relief will walk you through what each of the different mucus colors means and advise on when it’s time to see your doctor.

 What color mucus is bad?